5nizza/5nizza.github.io/_posts/2016-10-29-how-is-it-going.md

 But instead of doing all these stuff, I just watched movie "Riverthief", and read [blog](http://www.raleighcain.com/blog/) by Railegh Cain.
 Moving.
 Fresh air.
 Life.
 Positive eye.
-I still feel the air flowing through the hand out of the car window.
+I still feel the air flowing through the fingers out of the car window.